Online Gaming in Canada

 Canada has adopted a relaxed stance toward offshore online casinos, and most provinces have chosen not to block them or try to prosecute them.
 Instead, they allow Canadians to bet with those sites, hoping the provincial offerings will be both competitive and safer.

-On March 25, 2021, a Canadian Parliament committee unanimously passed an amended bill to legalize single-game sports betting.
-The amendment that was added to the bill allowed horse racing to continue offering parimutuel bets.
-Under the new proposed legislation, fixed odds wagering on horse racing would not be permitted.
-On 22 June 2021, the Senate of Canada passed Bill C-218 without any amendments, 57-20, with five abstentions.
-The new law legalized single-event sports betting in Canada.
+On March 25, 2021, a Canadian Parliament committee unanimously passed an amended bill to legalize single-game sports betting, with an amendment allowing horse racing to continue offering parimutuel bets and prohibiting fixed-odds wagering on horse racing.
+On 22 June 2021, the Senate of Canada passed Bill C-218 without any amendments, 57-20, with five abstentions, and the new law legalized single-event sports betting in Canada once it received Royal Assent.

 On April 4, 2022, Ontario became the first province in Canada to license and regulate third-party online gambling sites.
 In provinces where online casino gaming is not legalized and regulated, residents may still access offshore online casinos.
 However, these offshore operators are not licensed by Canadian authorities and operate in a legal gray area.